TEACH WITH NEXUS

 Working with an Instructional Designer

-Instructional design is the practice of systematically designing, developing, and delivering instructional materials and experiences for learners in a consistent and reliable manner.
-Instructional designers can play an important role, especially in online or blended courses, to help instructors identify the performance, skills, and knowledge gaps of a targeted group of learners and create or suggest learning experiences to close that gap.
+Instructional design is the practice of creating learning environments.
+Instructional design models draw on relevant learning theory and research to systematically and efficiently design high-quality learning experiences and resources.
+Instructional designers play an important role, especially in online, blended, hybrid, and hybrid flexible (HyFlex) courses, to help instructors identify the performance, skills, and knowledge gaps of a targeted group of learners and create or suggest learning experiences to close that gap.